 - 2022

-Amelia A. Fitch of Dartmouth College for a proposal titled "Investigating the role of mycorrhizal fungi in New England forest management"
+Amelia A. Fitch of Dartmouth College - "Investigating the role of mycorrhizal fungi in New England forest management"

 Abstract

-Joseph Jaros of Fordham University for a proposal titled "Linking plant soil feedback to population dynamics using demographic models of knotweed"
+Joseph Jaros of Fordham University - "Linking plant soil feedback to population dynamics using demographic models of knotweed"

 Abstract

-Cooper M. Kimball-Rhines of University of Mass-Boston for a proposal titled "Conservation and restoration of Lupinus perennis, a keystone pine barren pioneer"
+Cooper M. Kimball-Rhines of University of Mass-Boston - "Conservation and restoration of Lupinus perennis, a keystone pine barren pioneer"

 Abstract

-Emmi Kurosawa of University of Mass-Boston for a proposal titled "How carnivorous are you?
+Emmi Kurosawa of University of Mass-Boston - "How carnivorous are you?
 Seasonal changes in carnivory and prey preference among carnivorous plants of New England"

 Abstract

-Max McCarthy of Rutgers University for a proposal titled "Effects of flowering phenology on pollination and reproduction of a protandrous plant"
+Max McCarthy of Rutgers University - "Effects of flowering phenology on pollination and reproduction of a protandrous plant"

 Abstract